Lula's honeymoon with Brazil markets ends amid spending plan fears | Politics

 The negative reaction to Lula's comments and transition team is the latest example of investors delivering an immediate, bruising response to nascent governments' economic proposals, amid a challenging global backdrop of high inflation, weak growth and low risk appetite.
 In Britain, former Prime Minister Liz Truss resigned after markets shunned her plans for major unfunded tax cuts, while leftist Latin American leaders Gabriel Boric of Chile and Gustavo Petro in Colombia faced market routs in their early months in office.

-Brazilian markets were already reeling on Thursday, as inflation data showed that consumer prices rose more than expected in October after three straight months of declines.
-In his speech to lawmakers, Lula insisted he would maintain fiscal discipline.
-But he also questioned the priority given to parts of Brazil's economic framework - including a constitutional spending cap that has been waived repeatedly under Bolsonaro.
+QUESTIONING PRIORITIES In his speech to lawmakers, Lula insisted he would maintain fiscal discipline.
+But he also questioned the priority given to parts of Brazil's economic framework, including the spending cap that has been waived repeatedly under Bolsonaro.

 "Why do people talk about the spending ceiling, but not social issues?" he asked.
 "Why do we have an inflation target, but not a growth target?"
-Investors - who are calling for Cabinet picks or clear fiscal rules that show how Lula intends to conduct policy - were not impressed.
+Investors, calling for Cabinet picks or clear fiscal rules to show how Lula intends to conduct policy, were not impressed.

 His advisers are already discussing with lawmakers how to open room for more spending outside the spending cap in order to deliver on campaign promises, including a possible constitutional amendment.
 "The signals indicate that the spirit of the (proposed amendment) is very oriented around new public spending.
 For now, there seems to be no plan for where those resources come from and what will be the long-term adjustments," Dan Kawa, TAG Investimentos' chief investment officer, wrote in a client note.
 "The signals are terrible."